ibm-cloud-docs/direct-link/direct-link-to-cos.md

 ## What is IBM Cloud Direct Link?
 {: #what-is-ibm-cloud-direct-link}

-{{site.data.keyword.cloud_notm}} Direct Link is a product suite that gives customers the ability to create secure, private connections between their remote network environments and their {{site.data.keyword.cloud_notm}} deployments.
+{{site.data.keyword.cloud_notm}} Direct Link on Classic is a product suite that gives customers the ability to create secure, private connections between their remote network environments and their {{site.data.keyword.cloud_notm}} deployments.
 Data that is exchanged by Direct Link is never exposed to the internet.

 ## Using Cloud Object Storage (COS) over IBM Cloud Direct Link
 {: #using-cloud-object-storage-over-ibm-cloud-direct-link}